jwplayer/jwplayer-documentation/Onboarding Documents/player.md

 ## Getting Familiar with the Player

 ### Lucid Charts
-This is a good way to gain a high level understanding of the player ecosystem.
-Ask Rob for access.
+[Lucid chart](https://www.lucidchart.com) is a good way to gain a high level understanding of the player ecosystem.
+Ask Bruno for an account with access to the *"Player"* group.

 ### Testing Suite

 Squash is used to test the player's functionality.
 It is the best way to see all features in action and gain a comprehensive understanding of the player's capabilities.

-There are 4 environments:
+There are 4 environments for accessing test pages:

 * Your local environment
 * [PR](https://player-pr-test-jenkins.longtailvideo.com/builds/lastSuccessfulBuild/archive/test/) - test PRs before they are merged into master